pytexas/pytexas.github.io/foundation/docs/blog/posts/2023-review.md

 ### PyTexas Meetup

-After various discussions with Texas Pythonista's we discovered that Texas was missing a vital piece of its meetup ecosystem.
+After various discussions with Texas Pythonistas we discovered that Texas was missing a vital piece of its meetup ecosystem.
 Many local meetups had yet to make a return and many who did have a local meetup lived too far away to make it to the meetup consistently.
 For those who aren't aware, Texas is a _huge_ state.
 Major cities